 A day when full all-party conferral sessions took over from bilaterals.
-However, despite the clear wish and intention of the Chairman and the majority of delegations to examine, paragraph by paragraph, the composite draft Rules of Procedure circulated that morning along with parties' amendments, the day developed into yet greateried the encountered the previous week.
-They would develop the another sterile debate on the state of the Ground Rules.
+However, despite the clear wish and intention of the Chairman and the majority of delegations to examine, paragraph by paragraph, the composite draft Rules of Procedure circulated that morning along with parties' amendments, the day developed into yet another sterile debate on the state of the Ground Rules.
 The DUP, UKUP and UUP sought clarification, principally from the Irish Government team (who had fielded their second eleven - Spring, Owen and de Rossa were absent and O'hUiginn disappeared mid-afternoon) of which aspects of the Ground Rules were so important 'that no negotiating process could be envisaged without them'.
 This led to demands from the DUP and UKUP for the Ground Rules to be analysed and broken down into categories.